virthub/virthub/README.md

 * The configurations of Virthub are contained in *conf* directory.

 ## **Dependencies**
-* aclocal, autoconf, autoheader, automake, autoreconf
+* aclocal, autoconf, autoheader, automake, autoreconf, fuse

 ## **Version**
-* Stable version: 0.0.2
+* 0.0.3
 * This version is compatible with Linux kernel 3.10.63.

 ## **License**